KevinMarquette/kevinmarquette.github.io/_posts/2017-03-13-Powershell-DSL-design-patterns.md

         }
     }

 This is an example where you execute the `scriptblock` inline as the command is running.
+I mention that because there are situations where you would not execute that `[scriptblock]`

 ## Hashtable passthru

-You can also use a DSL to easily build a `[hashtable] ` based on the command parameters.
+You can use a DSL to easily build a `[hashtable] ` based on the command parameters.
 This can be a great way to build a validated `[hashtable]` that must have a specific structure.

     function Get-State
     {